wxhuang888/multiple-breaks-unobserved-heterogeneity/README.md

 # Multiple-breaks-unobserved-heterogeneity
 Code to reproduce simulation results and real data analysis results from the paper "Estimating Multiple Structural Breaks in Large Panels With Unobserved Heterogeneity."
-All code for this paper can be found in the main “data-code” folder, which is organized into two subfolders.
+All code for this paper can be found in the “data-code” folder, which is organized into two sub-folders.

  1. To reproduce the empirical results, run the .m files within the “real-data-code” folder.